sat-engineer/sovereign-merchant/product-and-tech-spec.md

 ## 7. Data Flow

-### 7.1 High-Level Flow
+### 7.1 BTCPay-First Flow (Default)

+**Use case:** Merchants create invoices directly in BTCPay and want payments auto-synced to QuickBooks.

-1. **BTCPay invoice/payment event** (on-chain, confirmed) becomes available through BTCPay’s Greenfield API.
+1. **BTCPay invoice/payment event** (on-chain, confirmed) becomes available through BTCPay's Greenfield API.
 2. **Sovereign Merchants sync worker** (Node) polls BTCPay every 60s (configurable) for **invoices/payments since `lastSyncAt`**.
 3. For each new payment, the worker formats a **BTCQBO-compatible request** and calls the BTCQBO plugin endpoint running inside BTCPay.
 4. **BTCQBO plugin** uses the stored QuickBooks OAuth credentials to create/update the appropriate objects in QBO (depending on mode: Deposit vs Invoicing).
 5. **Sovereign Merchants** records the outcome (success/failure, QBO object id if available) in SQLite and exposes it to the UI.
 6. UI shows a chronological list: BTCPay invoice → BTCQBO call → QBO success.

+### 7.2 QBO-First Flow (Dynamic Invoice Bridge)

+**Use case:** Merchants create invoices in QuickBooks (traditional workflow) and offer Bitcoin payment option via "Pay in Bitcoin" links.

+1. **QBO invoice created** → Merchant generates signed "Pay in Bitcoin" link (see Section 18) and includes it in QBO invoice email.
+2. **Customer clicks payment link** → Hits `/pay?q=...&sig=...` endpoint on Sovereign Merchants.
+3. **Sovereign Merchants validates link** → Verifies HMAC signature, fetches invoice details from QBO, confirms invoice status and amount.
+4. **Sovereign Merchants creates BTCPay invoice** → Creates short-lived BTCPay invoice (30-minute expiry) with current BTC rate for the USD amount.
+5. **Customer redirected to BTCPay** → Pays on BTCPay payment page.
+6. **Sovereign Merchants sync worker** → Detects settled BTCPay invoice (same polling mechanism as 7.1).
+7. **Reconciliation** → Worker calls BTCQBO to mark the original QBO invoice as paid (using the QBO invoice ID stored during step 3).
+8. UI shows: QBO invoice → Payment link clicked → BTCPay invoice created → Payment settled → QBO invoice marked paid.

+**Note:** The sync worker handles both BTCPay-first and QBO-first flows by tracking invoice source and reconciliation mode.

-### 7.2 Modes (BTCQBO)
+### 7.3 Reconciliation Modes (BTCQBO)

-* **Deposit Mode (default):** designed for merchants who treat BTCPay as a payment terminal.
+* **Deposit Mode (default, BTCPay-first):** designed for merchants who treat BTCPay as a payment terminal.
 Every successful BTCPay payment is posted to QBO as a deposit/sale into a chosen account.
-* **Invoicing Mode:** designed for merchants who already issue invoices from QBO and want BTCPay payments to be matched against existing QBO invoices.
+* **Invoicing Mode (BTCPay-first):** designed for merchants who already issue invoices from QBO and want BTCPay payments to be matched against existing QBO invoices (requires manual matching or additional metadata).
+* **QBO-First Mode:** designed for merchants who create invoices in QBO and use Sovereign Merchants as a dynamic payment bridge.
+BTCPay invoices are created on-demand when customers click payment links, and payments are automatically reconciled back to the original QBO invoice (see Section 18).

 ---